 4. Inwood Canoe Club

 If you want to kayak in NYC, Inwood Canoe Club won’t let you down!
 Don’t let the name fool you, they have options for both boats and kayaks and offer a great way to spend some time on the water.
-Open from Memorial Day to Labor Day, you can also find they offer an Open House for everyone to come and get a feel for what the experience is like.
+Open on Sundays from Memorial Day to Labor Day, you can also find they offer a weekly Open House for everyone to come and get a feel for what the experience is like.

 Looking to do this on the regular?
 Inwood Canoe Club offers membership to become a Turtle, which opens a variety of new opportunities.
 Turtles get exclusive access to classes and journeys and also get to help clean up the grounds and boats and help maintain the equipment.
 There are basic requirements that are necessary to be able to use the equipment.
 Overall, this is perfect club for those wishing to enjoy kayaking regularly.